Computing the Walls Associated to Bridgeland Stability Conditions on Projective Surfaces: Stability Conditions and Their Walls

 Now, fix an ample class $\omega\in\NS(X)$ and another class $\beta\in\NS_\R(X)$.
 Then we can define an abelian subcategory $\A_{\beta,\omega}$ of $D(X)$ by the following tilt with respect to $\coh(X)$:

 Notice that, for any $t>0$, $\A_{\beta,t\omega}=\A_{\beta,\omega}$.
 We can make these abelian subcategories into a Bridgeland stability condition by defining

 in $\NN_\C(X)$.
-The details are discussed in \cite[$\S2$]{Arcara07}\footnote{In fact, we do not seem to need the Harder-Narasimhan property in our analysis.}.
+The fact that $\Im Z\geq0$ and equal to zero only if $\Re Z<0$ is an easy exercise using the Hodge Index Theorem and the Bogomolov inequality.
+The details are discussed in \cite[$\S2$]{Arcara07} and also \cite[$\S4$]{BayerMacri09}.
+In fact, we do not seem to need the Harder-Narasimhan property in our analysis.
 We shall refer to these as \textbf{basic stability conditions}.
 To be explicit note that

 We can use this to describe subvarieties of $\stab(X)$.
 Firstly $(\A_{\beta,\omega},Z_{\beta,\omega})$ is a point of $\stab(X)$ (actually, a non-trivial fact).
 We can also consider the set $(\A_{\beta,\omega},Z_{\beta,t\omega})$ as a ray, denoted $\ray{\beta,\omega}$, in $\stab(X)$.
 Note that this starts at the open boundary of $\stab(X)$ (corresponding to $t=0$).
 If $\beta\neq0$, we can also consider the ``plane'' (or more properly, ``half-plane'') $\{(\A_{s\beta,\omega},Z_{s\beta,t\omega}):s\in\R,\ t>0\}$.
 This turns out to be hard to describe in general and we modify this to a family of planes as follows.
 Write $\beta=b\omega+\gamma$ as above and then consider the (usually) half $3$-space of stability conditions